In the Kitchen: Pepperoni Pizza Dip

-In the kitchen today, we welcome Chef Nick Rabar from Avenue N making pepperoni pizza dip.
+In the kitchen today, we welcome Chef Nick Rabar from Avenue N, making a pepperoni pizza dip.

 Ingredients: